 - Publication Library

 - About us

 Flood Management, naturally.

 Tue 30 Oct 2018

 There are few clearer rural-urban linkages than water and nothing more unifying than a catastrophic flood event.
-In this article, Dr. Daniel Keech, a Senior Research Fellow at the University of Glouchestershire's Countryside and Community Research Institute (ccri), shares how a region in Glouchestershire County came together after significant floods to develop and implement natural, low-cost, up-stream solutions to manage future flood events.
+In this article, Dr. Daniel Keech, a Senior Research Fellow at the University of Gloucestershire's Countryside and Community Research Institute (ccri), shares how a region in Gloucestershire County came together after significant floods to develop and implement natural, low-cost, up-stream solutions to manage future flood events.

 Photo: Stroud District Council

 A typical "leaky dam" installation.
 Leaky dams are usually introduced natural barriers added to a stream/river to prevent soil and silt escaping and allowing water to flow at a slower rate.

 Gloucestershire, in south-west England, has suffered two severe floodings in recent years.
 The first occurred in the summer of 2007, after very heavy and unseasonal rain.
 The second followed in the winter of 2012/13, when expansive areas of the region were inundated.

 Although these flood experiences were extraordinary, the local authorities are anticipating more severe flooding in the light of future predictions.
 For example, winter rainfall is expected to increase by 14%, and sea levels may rise by at least 20cm (a conservative estimate) around the Welsh coast by 2050 (Wye Valley AONB 2015 ).
 Moreover, substantial expansion of the county’s urban settlements is likely in the coming decades, creating more hard surfaces by covering green spaces.